impossible98/nest-docs/docs/techniques/configuration.md

 }));
 ```

-As with custom configuration files, inside your `registerAs()` factory function, the `process.env` object will contain the fully resolved environment variable key/value pairs (with `.env` file and externally defined variables resolved and merged as described <a href="techniques/configuration#getting-started">above</a>).
+As with custom configuration files, inside your `registerAs()` factory function, the `process.env` object will contain the fully resolved environment variable key/value pairs (with `.env` file and externally defined variables resolved and merged as described [above](#getting-started)).

-::: info HINT
+:::info HINT

 The `registerAs` function is exported from the `@nestjs/config` package.